-- 19.58 By virtue of section 8 of the Family Law Reform Act 1969, young people aged 16 or 17 can consent to their own medical treatment and to any ancillary procedures involved in that treatment, such as an anaesthetic.
-Accordingly, treatment can be given if the young person, who has capacity, gives valid consent.
-(See paragraphs 19.20 19.22 above on consent and assessing a young person's capacity to make decisions and consent.) - 19.59 Where a young person has the capacity to consent to proposed medical treatment but refuses to consent, it would be inadvisable to rely on the consent of a person with parental responsibility in order to treat the young person (see above, paragraph 19.38).
+- 19.58 Section 8 of the Family Law Reform Act 196918 means that young people aged 16 or 17 can consent to their medical treatment and to any ancillary procedures involved in that treatment, such as an anaesthetic.
+Accordingly, treatment can be given if the young person, who has capacity, gives valid consent. - 19.59 Where a young person has the capacity to consent to proposed medical treatment but refuses to consent, it would be inadvisable to rely on the consent of a person with parental responsibility in order to treat the young person (see above, paragraph 19.39).
 In such cases, consideration should be given to whether admission under the Act for the purposes of treatment is necessary, and if so, whether the criteria are met.
 If the Act is not applicable, legal advice should be sought on the need to seek authorisation from the court before further action is taken.